myrto-orf/DataBases/README.md

 make sure to use the interpreter of your venv

-type 'pip install -r requirements.txt' in your terminal to download python dependencies
+type `pip install -r requirements.txt` in your terminal to download python dependencies

 if the password of the root user is NOT `password` you will have to run mysql from a terminal as the root user and type in this command: